rahulp-logicrays/testdocs/docs/Knowledge_Base/uninstall-extension.rst

     php bin/magento setup:upgrade

-First of all Delete database tables:
+First of all, delete the following database tables:

 Now open a Mysql mangement such as :guilabel:`PHPMyAdmin`

-Open your database and Find table with prefix: ``logicrays_Callforprice``
+Open your database and find the table with the prefix: ``logicrays_Callforprice``

-Delete all the database tables related to ``logicrays_Callforprice`` see below image.
+Delete all database tables associated with ``logicrays_Callforprice`` see below image.

 .. image:: img/phpmyadmin.png